Container Profiler: Profiling Resource Utilization of Containerized Big Data Pipelines: Results

 \subsection{Container-level metrics can provide useful additional information}

-One of our contributions with the {\em Container Profiler} is the ability to capture container-level metrics.
-We would expect that these metrics would be similar, but could differ in that the host/VM level metrics would also encompass resources being used by processes not necessarily involved in directly executing the workflow.
-Since we only ran one instance of our workflow on our test VM, the container metrics should be very similar to the VM/host metrics which is the case.
-However, one can see differences between the disk utilization metrics during the split and alignment phases where there are a large number of disk writes to the host file system.
+A key feature of the {\em Container Profiler} is the ability to capture container-level metrics to describe resource utilization of only the containerized task(s).
+We expect these metrics to be similar, and that they could differ given that the VM/host level metrics also encompass resources being used by processes running on the host external to the container and pipeline.
+Since we only ran our pipeline on an dedicated test VM, the container metrics should be very similar to the VM/host metrics, which was in fact the case from our observations.
+However, one can see differences between the disk utilization metrics during the split and alignment stages where there are a large number of disk writes to the host file system.
 Docker manages these disk writes by providing the container with an internal mount point which is eventually written to a host file.
 The caching and management of this data is external to the container and is not captured by the container metrics, but is captured by the host metric.
-In addition, during the alignment phase, intermediate results from the aligner are continuously piped to another process which then reformats the intermediate output and writes the final output to a file on the host system.
-Multiple threads are used, more than the available number of cores resulting in frequent context switches, The pipe management and context-switching are also handled by the operating system and are captured by the host metric and not the container metrics.
+In addition, during the alignment stage, intermediate results from the aligner are continuously piped to another process which then re-formats the intermediate output and writes the final output to a file on the host system.
+Multiple threads are used, more than the available number of cores resulting in frequent context switches.
+The pipe management and context-switching are also handled by the operating system and are captured by the host metric and not the container metrics.
 The separation of container and OS based consumption can be useful for example, when trying to assess effects due to resource contention that may occur when multiple jobs are run on the same physical host, which often happens on public clouds where the assignment of instances to hosts is controlled by the vendor.